Umplify/umplify/_pages/cloud-solutions.md

     btn_label: "Read More"
     btn_class: "btn--primary"

-feature_row_right33:
+feature_row_right3:
   - image_path: /assets/images/flexibility_software.svg
-    title: Storage decentralization
+    title: Storage decentralization (beta)
     excerpt: We help your business decentralize its data primarily on Azure Cloud infrastructure by leveraging the most cutting-edge protocols in industry.
 We create a private cluster of peer-to-peer nodes where you can store and retrieve your files securely, reliably with 99.999% availability 24/7/365.
+Optionally turn every single machine in your organization to a peer-to-peer storage node for further redundancy without compromising the security.
-    url: cloud-solutions/storage-decentralization
+    url: TBD
-    btn_label: "Read More"
+    btn_label: "Ask us how"
     btn_class: "btn--primary"
 ---